-While Volpi Foods can’t trace its roots back quite so far, the Volpi family tradition of curing meats dates back more than a hundred years, to when John Volpi came to the US with little in his pocket beside his family’s centuries-old meat-curing techniques and recipes.
-From Prosciutto to Genoa Salami to Guanciale, Volpi still prepares meats using the most natural ingredients and methods: salt and other seasonings, combined with slow, carefully controlled air drying.
-Delicious and satisfying enjoyed on their own in classic antipasto-style, our cured meats also lend zest to Italian recipes, ranging from pasta and salads to meat and fish entrees.
+While Volpi Foods cannot trace its roots back quite so far, the Volpi family tradition of curing meats dates back more than a hundred years.
+Founder John Volpi came to the US with little in his pocket beside his family’s centuries-old meat-curing techniques and recipes.
+From Prosciutto and Genoa Salame to Guanciale and Chorizo, Volpi still prepares meats using natural ingredients and traditional methods: salt and spices combined with slow, carefully controlled air drying.
+Deliciously satisfying and enjoyable on their own, our cured meats also lend zest to Italian recipes, ranging from pasta and salads to meat and fish entrees.

 Wondering what to serve to accompany Volpi charcuterie?
 We have a thoroughly Italian answer for you: vino!
 If the dizzying array of wines at your local wine purveyor confounds you, joining a wine club is a great way to learn and expand your culinary adventures through wine pairing.

 The Volpi family tradition of curing meats dates back more than a hundred years”